ssabhadiya/SoftwareTestingProjects/README.md

 # SoftwareTestingProjects
-All manual testing project with documents
+All manual testing projects with documents

+Project #1 -  Test case and Test plan for app.vwo.com Test Plan
+Test Cases

+Test case link here
+Below upload the image of the testcases sheet